Jump to Recipe Print Recipe

 Serve Catfish With:

-Fried catfish is often served with sides, including coleslaw, gluten free hush puppies, gluten free macaroni salad, and tartar sauce.
-It is a delicious and flavorful dish that many people worldwide enjoy!
+Fried catfish is often served with sides, such as coleslaw, potato salad, gluten free macaroni salad, and tartar sauce.

 Love This Recipe?